Are you having trouble finding the right work-from-home business to start? Are you asking questions like these?

 - Your short-term and long-term goals

 This process doesn’t have to be complicated or time-consuming.
-If you take the time to think about these things, it will go a long way toward preparing you for the next step.
+However, taking a little time to think about these things will go a long way toward preparing you for the next step.
 And if you need more ideas, this article from MarketWatch has 20!

 Once you've taken the time to evaluate yourself, you're ready to start researching your options.
-You won’t be as likely to get sucked down the internet rabbit hole, clicking here and there, signing up for this or that.
+You'll want to avoid get sucked down the internet rabbit hole, clicking here and there, signing up for this or that.
 That can be costly, in terms of time and money, and might not get you anywhere.

 Once you've got a solid idea of what direction you want to go: